oryon-dominik/dotfiles/basic-tutorials/how-to_windows_installation.md

 install netflix, pocketcast from the Store.. or via powershell (still form the store) TODO: add to script

+install c compiler with all packages into c:\tools\cygwin from `http://win-builds.org/`

 $ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux (or: choco install wsl)